alecjmaly/slae86/slae86/README.md

 ## [Assignment 5](./project5)

-- Use GDB/Ndisasm/Libemu to dissect the funcSonality of the shellcode
+- Use GDB/Ndisasm/Libemu to dissect the functionality of the shellcode
 - Present your analysis

 **Analysis**: